wenrui-cai/Airbnb-Real_Estate-Analysis/README.md

 # Airbnb-Real_Estate-Analysis

+You can find the URL of this project [here](https://wenrui-cai.github.io/Airbnb-Real_Estate-Analysis)

 Here I am scraping data from Real Estate and comparing it with Airbnb Data!

 This project will compare listing I obtained from [Airbnb open Data Collection](http://tomslee.net/airbnb-data-collection-get-the-data) with the scraped Real Estate Data from the website [casaclick.it](http://www.casaclick.it/).
 I will focus on three cities from Italy (Florence, Turin and Venice) and use Selector Gadget (a chrome extension) on the website to scrape the Real Estate Listing by neighborhoods.